Adila9977/Multimodal_Cardiovascular_Aging/README.md

 ### 3. Whole-Genome Sequence Analysis of Coding and Noncoding Variants Associated with CardioAG
 This directory contains scripts for WGS analysis of coding and noncoding variants associated with CardioAG.

+## Data availability
+Individual-level UK Biobank data cannot be redistributed under the UK Biobank data-access policy.
+Researchers may apply directly to UK Biobank for access to the source data.

+The file paths in the scripts correspond to the original UK Biobank RAP project environment and must be updated before the scripts are used in another approved project.

 ## License
 Distributed under an MIT LICENSE license.